-Then on page 68, Draper goes on to clarify what he means, as follows:
+Subsequently, on page 68 of the same book, Draper clarifies what he means, as follows:

 The inspiration is varied.
 The writers all used their personalities and their unique style of writing. . . .
 There is a difference in styles and a variety of expressions, but the Bible is inspired by God.
 God had each one of these holy men say exactly what God wanted him to say, yet he used their own styles and personalities.